 Indeed, our position in the Kalahari Desert suddenly begins to make sense.
 It's because of infinities that our predicament is assured.

 The ambiguity of 'knowing but not' allows us to pass effortlessly through our perceived existence, moving us consciously in both time and space, through a Block Universe where all of time already exists.
 Only if we really don't know where we truly are or anything about our relative nature, are we capable of movement.
 We take a step forwards and feel progress, even though in reality we have gone nowhere.

 If we knew how far away from our horizons we were, a fixed determination would set in.
 Ironically, we are aware because we don't know where we are.

 In the last chapter it was explained how consciousness is achieved by our brain registering sequential moments through a solid, immobile panorama of time.
 Here, The Kalahari Effect gives us the wherewithal to experience that paradoxical flow of time where none actually occurs.
-In essence: freedom to roam.
+In essence: virtual reality.